aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotx-to-sxc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOTX to SXC conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert DOTX to SXC?</h2>

+Converting a DOTX file to SXC format is a common requirement for Python developers.
+DOTX is a Microsoft Word template file format, while SXC is a Microsoft Excel spreadsheet format.
+Converting a DOTX file to SXC allows users to take advantage of the features and functions of both programs.
+For example, a user may want to use the formatting and layout of a DOTX file in an SXC spreadsheet.

+<h2>How Aspose.Total Helps for DOTX to SXC Conversion?</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process.
+It is a powerful tool that can help developers quickly and easily convert DOTX files to SXC format.
+The process is mainly in two steps.
+Firstly, the Aspose.Words for Python via .NET API is used to convert the DOTX file to HTML.
+After that, the Excel Python API, Aspose.Cells for Python via .NET, is used to save the created HTML into the desired Microsoft Excel format.

+The Aspose.Total for Python via .NET API is a great tool for developers who need to quickly and easily convert DOTX files to SXC format.
+It is a comprehensive package of various APIs that can help automate the conversion process.
+It is a powerful tool that can help developers quickly and easily convert DOTX files to SXC format.
+Furthermore, the API is easy to use and can be integrated into existing applications with minimal effort.

 {{% /blocks/products/pf/feature-page-summary %}}